**LinkedIn NPCs:

 5. Success is never a straight line — you’re proof of that.

-These are the comments that could easily be generated by AI, printed on a mug, or whispered by a mentor in a motivational montage.
+These are the comments that could easily be generated by AI, printed on a mug, or mentioned by a mentor in a motivational montage.
 LinkedIn loves them.

 NPC Class: Mirror Polisher